 As the name suggests, Augur is a fortune-telling platform.
-It’s a decentralized platform built on the Ethereum blockchain to crowdsource predictions.
+It’s a decentralised platform built on the Ethereum blockchain to crowdsource predictions.

 Collectively, all these predictions have come together with an unusually high rate of accuracy, often with a higher success rate than any individual expert.

-At the time of writing, near the end of 2017, each of those tokens was worth about $29.
+At the time of writing, at the end of 2017, each of those tokens is worth about $29.